 Brows are a key point in any Audrey Hepburn makeup look!
 Audrey was lucky to have brows that were naturally full and dark, but she kept them groomed and shaped them so they'd accentuate her eyes.

-I have a brow routine that I love and it includes 100% Anastasia Beverly Hills products!
-They're the best, so it's rare for me to experiment with anything else.
+I have a brow routine that I love!
+I've always been an Anastasia Beverly Hills brows girl, but every now and then I experiment with something else.
 To keep my brows in tip top condition, I begin by shaping and plucking them.
-Next, I'll fill blank spots by drawing in any missing hairs with an Anastasia Brow Definer pencil or their Brow Wiz pencil.
+Next, I'll fill blank spots by drawing in any missing hairs with an Anastasia Brow Definer pencil or their Brow Wiz pencil (in the video below I tried out Benefit's Precisely My Brow and was really happy with it).
 Finally, I set everything in place using Anastasia Clear Brow Gel.

 Eyes Should Stand Out